julianlam/feps/fep/ef61/fep-ef61.md

 ## Motivation

-Usage of HTTP(S) URLs as identifiers has a major drawback: when the server disappears, everyone who uses it loses their identities and data.
+Usage of HTTP(S) URIs as identifiers has a major drawback: when the server disappears, everyone who uses it loses their identity and data.

 The proposed solution should satisfy the following constraints: